 - You will be kept comfortable and safe by your anesthesia provider.
 The anesthesia may make you sleep.
 Or it may just numb the area being worked on.

-- The procedure will take about 1 to 2 hours.
+- The procedure will take about an hour.

 After vertebroplasty: Overview